Code-Institute-Submissions/buzzing-strings/README.md

 ### User Goals
 - I want the website to work properly on different type of devices such mobile phones, tablets, ipads and desktops
-- I want to have an easy access to dashboard where I can see the profile I created
+- I want to have an easy access to dashboard where I can see the guitar I added
 - I want the website which is simple to use and where I can easily update information

 ### User Stories